typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-As you can see in the example above, when defining relationships, what follows the `sub` keyword can be a label previously given to another relationship.
-By subtyping a parent relationship, the children inherit all attributes owned and roles played by their parent.
+As you can see in the example above, when defining relations, what follows the `sub` keyword can be a label previously given to another relation.
+By subtyping a parent relation, the children inherit all attributes owned and roles played by their parent.

 In this example, `location-of-birth` and `location-of-residence` are both considered to be subtypes of `location-of-everything` and so are defined that way.
-Modelling these relationships in this way, not only allows us to query for locations of birth and residence separately, but also allows us to query for all the associations that a given person has with a given location.
+Modelling these relations in this way, not only allows us to query for locations of birth and residence separately, but also allows us to query for all the associations that a given person has with a given location.

 Note the use of the `as` keyword.
 This is necessary to determine the correspondence between the role of the child and that of the parent.

 <div class="note">
 [Important]
-All roles defined to relate to the parent relationship must also be defined to relate to the child relationship using the `as` keyword.
+All roles defined to relate to the parent relation must also be defined to relate to the child relation using the `as` keyword.
 </div>

-The ability to subtype relationships not only helps mirror the reality of the dataset as perceived in the real world but also enables automated reasoning using type hierarchies.
+The ability to subtype relations not only helps mirror the reality of the dataset as perceived in the real world but also enables automated reasoning using type hierarchies.

-#### Define an abstract relationship
+#### Define an abstract relation
-There may be scenarios where a parent relationship is only defined for other relationships to inherit, and under no circumstance, do we expect to have any instances of this parent.
+There may be scenarios where a parent relation is only defined for other relations to inherit, and under no circumstance, do we expect to have any instances of this parent.
 To model this logic in the schema, we use the `abstract` keyword.
-Let's say in the example above, we would like to define the `location-of-everything` relationship type to be abstract.
-By doing so, we are indicating that no data instances of the `location-of-everything` relationship are allowed to be created, leaving us with instances of `location-of-birth` and `location-of-residence` only.
+Let's say in the example above, we would like to define the `location-of-everything` relation type to be abstract.
+By doing so, we are indicating that no data instances of the `location-of-everything` relation are allowed to be created, leaving us with instances of `location-of-birth` and `location-of-residence` only.

 <div class="tabs dark">